chaton1999/FF-Fit/README.md

 # FF-Energy
 A package for calculating the energy of a system of particles using a force field.

+Note, not all functions are functioning (depends on your definitions); use at your own risk.

 ## Installation

 ### Requirements